+The fair value of the Stable value fund is the relevant measurement of the amount Participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The Stable value fund is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
-Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
-Certain events may limit the ability of the Plan to transact at contract value with the issuer.
+Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at fair value.
+Certain events may limit the ability of the Plan to transact at fair value with the issuer.
 The Stable value fund includes restrictions on liquidating the fund under certain circumstances, in which event it could take up to twelve months to liquidate the Plan's holdings in that fund.

 The Plan administrator does not believe that the Plan's Participants would be subject to any event that would limit the Plan's ability to transact at contract value.